jason-visser/login/README.md

 9/17/2019: Next steps identify if EnsureAuthentication can protect collection of content by a group of users?
 Thinking singlt tenant strategy.
 Tomorrow...

+9/18/2019 - Figured out a way to save the data from another model.
+Now need to figure out how to tie these together.
+Gettting there....